Guide for Authors

-7. Reports for the “News and Short Contributions” section should be no more than 10 pages of submitted text.
-The manuscript should meet the same requirements as those for a main article except for a limit of three illustrations and a single table.
+7. Reports for the “News and Short Contributions” section should be no more than 10 pages of the submitted text.
+The manuscript should meet the same requirements as those for the main article except for a limit of three illustrations and a single table.

 To expedite the evaluation process, contributors may provide a digital version of their manuscript.
 The digital text should be in Microsoft Word.
 Figures for review purposes should be provided as jpg files at a resolution sufficient to retain the information in the illustration; 300 dpi for photographs and 600 dpi for line art is usually suitable.
 The names for the figure files should begin with the author‟s last name, e.g., Smith_01.tif, Smith_02.tif, Smith_03.tif, etc.

 For queries about style and other aspects of manuscript preparation not covered below, contributors are encouraged to consult the Harvard Style.